niacobel/CHAINS/docs/source/abin_launcher.rendering.rst

 Note that since the partition value is optional, we need to check if it has been specified before putting it in the instructions.
 Otherwise, we might end up with a ``partition=None`` which won't be recognized by the cluster.

-We are almost done, but there is one more thing we need to take into consideration here: ``ABIN LAUNCHER`` puts a copy of the geometry file inside the job subdirectory (see :ref:`out_dir_struct`).
+We are almost done, but there is one more thing we need to take into consideration here: ``ABIN LAUNCHER`` puts a copy of the geometry file inside the job subdirectory (see :ref:`abin_out_dir_struct`).
 If we don't want that file to be overwritten by the new optimized geometry, we need to rename it before ORCA starts running:

 .. code-block:: jinja